-- 1. Mali is party to all nine core international human rights treaties for which it should be highly commended.
-This includes the Convention on the Rights of the Child (CRC) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and in line with the Covenants' protection of minors, this Stakeholder Report focuses upon children's rights with particular reference to child, early and forced marriage. - 2.
-We make recommendations to the Government of Mali on this key issue, implementation of which would see Mali move towards achieving Sustainable Development Goal 5 which aims for "gender equality and empowering all women and girls." - 3.
+- 1. Djibouti is party to seven of the nine core international human rights treaties for which it should be commended.
+This includes the Convention on the Rights of the Child (CRC) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and, in line with the Covenants' protection of minors, this Stakeholder Report focuses upon child, early and forced marriage. - 2.
+We make recommendations to the Government of Djibouti on this key issue, implementation of which would see the State move towards achieving Sustainable Development Goal 5 which aims for "gender equality and empowering all women and girls." - 3.
 We urge the State to make practical commitments in the fourth cycle of the UPR for the advancement of children's rights in this topical area.
-This includes giving full and practical consideration to all recommendations made by Member States, effectively implementing the recommendations Mali accepts, and actively engaging with civil society throughout the process.
+This includes giving full and practical consideration to all recommendations made by Member States, effectively implementing the recommendations Djibouti accepts, and actively engaging with civil society throughout the process.